denesbartha/RDRT/README.md

-# RDRT
+# RRDT
-Reconstruction of Directed Rooted Trees
+Reconstruction of Rooted Directed Trees

 This project contains the implementation of the RDRT algorithm, written in sage, python.